mattlibera/cron/README.md

 <a name="raison"></a>
 ## Raison d’être

+### Preamble
+This is a fork of the original package, designed specifically to be more configurable.
+You can change table names and class names of the Job and Manager objects in this fork.

+This fork does NOT support PHP 5, or Laravel 5.4 or below.
+It is strictly for Laravel 5.5+ and PHP 7.0+.

 ### Simplicity
 The aim is to create a simple way to define cron jobs with Laravel.
 Creating cron jobs with Cron is easy because this tool provides you with a lot of events that you can use to manage all your jobs.
 For creating a job you only need a job name, a cron expression and a function which will be called as soon as the time has come.
 Of course PHP is only running if you call it, so you need something in addition which starts Cron.